ssbc/go-ssb-room/README.md

     	print version number and build date
 ```

-If you are working on the html templates or assets for them, build the server with `go build -tags dev`.
+If you are working on the sqlite migrations, html templates or website assets, build the server with `go build -tags dev`.
 This way it won't use the assets that are embedded in the binary but read them directly from the local filesystem.

-Once you are done with your changes run `go generate` in package web to update them.
+Once you are done with your changes run `go generate` in the changed packages to update them.

 ## Tooling